There’s a saying about being in a room that’s so small you have to step outside to change your mind.

 Groupthink doesn’t always result in a cult, but it does always result in worldbuilding.
 We have a lot of worldbuilding in America right now, mostly propagated by social media and other media.
 Americans seem to be polarized into groups who are campaigning against this or against that, against him or against her, and a lot of individual, rational thinking can get lost in the shuffle.

-It’s okay to build a world if you’re a gamer or a novelist, but it’s really not cool if you’re a political or religious leader.
+It’s okay to build a world if you’re a gamer or a novelist, but it really isn’t cool if you’re a political or spiritual leader.
 Those two realms, politics and religion, seem especially susceptibility to worldbuilding.
 In fact, religion is so susceptible to twisting itself around a lie that James, a very practical leader among first-generation Christians, had this to say about it, “Religion that is pure and undefiled before God the Father is this: to visit orphans and widows in their affliction, and to keep oneself unstained from the world.”
-That’s a pretty narrow path to keep our religion on, but reining in religion is always a good idea.
+That’s a short leash to keep our religion on, but reining in religion is always a good idea.

 Many people who aren’t Christians see Christians as the poster children for groupthink and worldbuilding.
 That’s ironic because there’s a story about that very thing in Matthew’s account of Jesus.